idelchi/go-tmanager/README.md

 #### Usage

+- As template for other fields
+- To compare tool versions if `strategy` is set to `upgrade`
+- Will be inferred and populated by the `source` method if not given

 - `version.version` is the version of the tool to download
 - `version.commands` is a list of commands to run to get the version of the tool (for upgrades)
 - `version.patterns` is a list of patterns to use for finding the version of the tool (for upgrades)